ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Reason Category Code
    * IsActive
 4. Responds to the source with the relevant List of Reasons, as per the stated business rules
-1. In case of Exceptions, system should trigger relevant error messages as listed below
+1. In case of Exceptions, system triggers relevant error messages as listed below

 ### <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|